ds26gte/scmindent/README.md

 autocmd filetype lisp,scheme setlocal equalprg=scmindent.rkt
 ```

-In vi's other than Vim, use the `!` command to invoke the filter on part or all of
+In vi’s other than Vim, use the `!` command to invoke the filter on part or all of
-your buffer: Type `!` to declare you'll be filtering; a movement command
+your buffer: Type `!` to declare you’ll be filtering; a movement command
-to scoop up the lines you'll be filtering; then the filter name
+to scoop up the lines you’ll be filtering; then the filter name
 (`scmindent.rkt`) followed by `Return`.

 ## How subforms are indented